 A school is an integral part of community life and a resource for you and your neighbours.
-When school is out - so are the vandals and thieves!
+However, during times when schools are closed, there may be a few people wanting to cause damage or vandalism.
 YOU can help us make sure your local school is safe.

 What to look out for over the School Holidays

 Similar to Neighbourhood Watch, keeping the schools safe across West Lothian involves the Police, the Council, the School and above all, the families and residents who use the school and live nearby who want to protect their school from criminals.